r-lyeh-archived/vision/README.md

 # tech
 - deploy games purely as content player
 - whole games as data driven
-- add features to the engine, rather than to the game
+- add features to the player, rather than to the game